Oil Spill Reaches Syrian Coastline

 OilSpill_20060801_fs

 “Now it has become even more vital to take immediate action.
-In addition to the humanitarian circumstances, an environmental catastrophe is threatening the Mediterranean region”, said Mr Paul Mifsud, the Coordinator of the United Nations Programme – Mediterranean Action Plan (UNEP-MAP).
+In addition to the humanitarian circumstances, an environmental catastrophe is threatening the Mediterranean region”, said Mr Paul Mifsud, the Coordinator of the United Nations Environment Programme – Mediterranean Action Plan (UNEP-MAP).
 “Hostilities must cease to guarantee immediate safe access to the affected area”.

 In a letter addressed to UNEP-MAP in Athens today, the Syrian Minister of Local Administration and Environment Mr Helal Al-Atrash asked UNEP-MAP “to send professional companies to control the spilled oil on the shoreline and territorial waters […] and to send experts for the assessment of environmental degradation costs”.